Avnsx/MinuteInbox-Temporary-E-Mail/README.md

 	pip install bs4

 ## Example
-Download the Repo and move minuteinbox.py into whatever directory you would like to use it in or directly into ``C:\Program Files\Python39\Lib\site-packages``.
+Download the Repo and move minuteinbox.py into whatever directory you would like to use it in or directly into ``Python39\Lib\site-packages``.
 Afterwards you'll be able to use it just as in the following example:

 ```python